MassimilianoDH/terraform-push/README.md

 ---

-<p align="center"> A simple and easy-to-use GitOps CI for all your Terraform needs!
+<p align="center"> This is Terraform Push, a completely automated multi-cloud GitOps CI for Terraform.
     <br>
 </p>